exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 The program should calculate and print the number of characters, words and sentences in the text.
 Sentences can end with a full stop, an exclamation mark, or a question mark.
-The last sentence may end with or without a punctuation mark.
 Whitespaces separate words in a sentence.
 When counting the number of characters per word, count all non-blank characters, including punctuation marks.
 Print the statistics after the text preview, separated by an empty line.